david32768/Jynx/README.md

 *	labels in .catch must not be previously defined
 *	if .var labels are omitted then from start_method to end_method is assumed
 *	float constants must be suffixed by 'F' and long constants by 'L'
+*	NaN and Infinity must be preceded by '+' in ldc instructions
 *	hexadecimal constants are supported
 *	default version is V17(61.0)